writethedocs/www/docs/conf/australia/2019/workshop-git-the-docs.rst

 Prerequisites
 -------------

-To get the most out of this workshop, you’ll need to bring a computer capable of connecting to wifi.
+To get the most out of this workshop, you’ll need to bring a computer capable of connecting to Wi-Fi.
 Attendees will receive setup instructions prior to the workshop that cover how to install and configure Git.

 Cost (none)